 4. Dark Hues

-Believe it or not, our experts say that when used correctly, dark painted walls can have a positive impact on potential buyers.
+Believe it or not, our experts say that when used correctly, dark walls can have a positive impact on potential buyers.
 "When there is little or no light or view in a room, I have often advised people to go with dark lacquered walls to create a cozy, cocoon-like atmosphere, particularly in a smaller space such as a library or den," says Afkhami.
+In particular, Zillow recommends dark blue for a bedroom, since buyers would pay $1,491 more for it.

 5. Deep Gray

 If you're looking for a stylish paint color to play up a bedroom, then Hechter says to consider a rich shade of deep gray.
 "Bedrooms are for personal relaxation," she says.
-"A dark, contemplative gray creates a warm and comforting palette that will put potential buyers at ease," she says.
+"A dark, contemplative gray creates a warm and comforting palette that will put potential buyers at ease."
+Zillow reports that this hue could also work in a living room, giving the space a quiet, peaceful energy.